in-toto/in-toto/demo-opensuse/README.md

 ```

 osc will open a template xml, fill out name, title, description.
-You can see your package here https://build.opensuse.org/package/show/home:$username/connman.
-Remember replace $username with your actual username.
+You can see your package here https://build.opensuse.org/package/show/home:$username/connman (replace $username in url with actual username).

 Update the local copy from the central server. you will get a new connman directory
 ```